slackhq/nebula/README.md

 ## What is Nebula?
 Nebula is a scalable overlay networking tool with a focus on performance, simplicity and security.
 It lets you seamlessly connect computers anywhere in the world.
-Nebula is portable, and runs on Linux, OSX, and Windows.
+Nebula is portable, and runs on Linux, OSX, Windows, iOS, and Android.
-(Also: keep this quiet, but we have an early prototype running on iOS).
 It can be used to connect a small number of computers, but is also able to connect tens of thousands of computers.

 Nebula incorporates a number of existing concepts like encryption, security groups, certificates,